fang150/fang150_old.github.io/_posts/2020-02-15-Counterfactual.md

 *"You were denied a loan because your annual income was £30,000.
 If your income had been £45,000, you would have been offered a loan."*

-We define Counterfactual Explanations as statements taking the form:
+[They](https://arxiv.org/pdf/1711.00399.pdf) define Counterfactual Explanations as statements taking the form:

 *"Score p was returned because variables V had values (v1,v2,...) associated with them.
 If V instead had values (v1',v2',...), and all other variables had remained constant, score p' would have been returned."*